bsjohnson20/OperatingSystems-Worksheets/README.md

 **Quickly explaining the python code:**

-- There are 2 functions, one for the asm with a jmp to stack, and one without
+- There are 2 functions, one for the nasm with a jmp to stack, and one without
 - Use subprocess to open the file and pass input to
 - Automatically send an input to each required input
 - Parse the output and graph it